How to Avoid Common Mistakes in Crypto Investing

 8. Ignoring Market Cycles

 Mistake: Failing to understand crypto’s cyclical nature, such as Bitcoin’s four-year earnings cut cycles, leading to poorly timed investments.
-Why It’s a Problem: Buying at market phase peaks (e.g., late 2021) often results in losses during bear markets, while missing bull run opportunities.
+Why It’s a Problem: Buying at crypto market phase peaks (e.g., late 2021) often results in losses during bear markets, while missing bull run opportunities.
 How to Avoid:

 -